Philippines says fishermen still blocked from Scarborough Shoal

 The court made clear that although the shoal was located within the exclusive economic zone of the Philippines, it would still have to share it with other countries.

-But there appeared to be confusion among some fishing communities and officials about a ruling that was overwhelmingly in the Philippines' favour.
+But there appeared to be confusion among some fishing communities and officials about a ruling that was overwhelmingly in the Philippines' favor.

 "China is ignoring it so we will wait for our government to take action," said Madarang, the municipal official in charge of fishing.
 "The shoal is 100 percent ours and we cannot share it with China."